 The following day which changed into December 25, 1842, saw Reverend Freeman and Henry Townsend celebrating the first Christmas in Nigeria below the Agia tree in Asisoe Tin, Badagry.
 The Christmas birthday celebration changed into attended by way of the devoted population of Badagry natives, the freed slaves, and Europeans living in Badagry at that time.
 The birthday party commenced with Reverend Henry Townsend reading from the scripture after which Reverend Freeman rendered a sermon which he titled ‘The Incarnation Redeemer of Mankind’.

 Christmas party started in Nigeria as a gathering underneath a tree in Badagry however as of today, it has gone past such to a big and glamourous celebration with fanfare.
-Besides being the party of the start of Jesus Christ, Christmas in Nigeria serve as a way of bringing families and loved ones together to percentage joyous and memorable moments.
+Besides being the party of the start of Jesus Christ, the first Christmas celebration in Nigeria serve as a way of bringing families and loved ones together to percentage joyous and memorable moments.